Theft Crimes Lawyer in Vista and San Diego:

 Shoplifting is usually a misdemeanor, punishable by up to 6 months in jail and $1,000 in fines.
 If the defendant has a prior conviction for a serious crime such as a sex offense on his record though, it can be a felony, punishable by up to 3 years in jail and $10,000 in fines.
 When the merchandise was valued at under $50, the prosecution may instead file the charges as an infraction, punishable by only a fine.

 When less than $950 worth of goods has successfully been taken from any location, the offense can be charged as petty theft.
 This is the most commonly charged form of theft as it includes the majority of thefts from stores since, unlike shoplifting, this offense does not require the prosecution to prove the defendant’s intent, though they must still prove the suspect purposefully took the items without intending to return it.

 This criminal charge is a misdemeanor punishable by up to 6 months in jail and $1,000 in fines.
-Like shoplifting, a top San Diego theft crimes lawyer can sometimes convince the prosecution to charge the crime as an infraction if the value of stolen goods was particularly low.
+Like shoplifting, a top San Diego theft crimes lawyer can sometimes convince the prosecution to charge this larceny crime as an infraction if the value of stolen goods was particularly low.
 Alternatively, those accused of petty theft can also go through a diversion program, which will help them keep the conviction off of their criminal record.